rome/tools/website/src/_includes/docs/getting-started.md

 npx rome init
 ```

-After running this command, Rome:
+After running this command, Rome will:

-- Iexecute a self-installation by adding itself to the `package.json` as dependency of your project (if there's a `package.json` already)
+- Add itself to `package.json` as dependency if it wasn't present, and run your package manager to install
-- Generates a project configuration which creates `.config` folder, with `rome.rjson` which serves as a project config.
+- Generate `.config/rome.rjson` that serves as your project config.

 If you're putting Rome into an already established project and you'd like to automatically apply formatting and fixes, you can use: